CAS ETH in Technology and Public Policy: Policy Process

 Public Policy & Governance

 Complementing their science or engineering backgrounds, the TPP programme participants acquire public policy analysis skills in order to thrive at the intersection between technology and public policy.

-The TPP programme targets professionals who want to update and further develop the policy analysis skills they need to effectively address the societal challenges they currently deal with in their work, or that they want to address in their future career.
+The TPP programme targets professionals from both the private and public sector who want to further develop the policy analysis skills they need to effectively address societal challenges in their current or future careers.
 The programme is structured modularly so as to best suit the backgrounds, interests, aims and needs of the participants.
 It consists of two CAS degrees in Technology and Public Policy (15 ECTS each).

 Participants will learn how to systematically and effectively (1) analyze how public institutions function and how policy-choices are made; and (2) how to manage policy-making processes and communicate effectively with policy-makers, stakeholders, and the public.

 Graduates of the TPP programme will belong to the next generation of policy analysts, decision-makers and policy-makers who are literate in both science and technology as well as policy analysis.
 With the acquired knowledge and skills they will be well prepared to design and implement public policies addressing today’s grand societal challenges in areas such as, for example, climate change, urban development, sustainable mobility, the energy transition, and the digital transformation.